-In general, the types of insolvency proceedings to which a Security Collateral Provider that is a Singapore incorporated companyor a Singapore registered branch of a foreign company7 may be subject in Singapore are the following:
+In general, the types of insolvency proceedings to which a Security Collateral Provider that is a Singapore incorporated company or a Singapore registered branch of a foreign company9 may be subject in Singapore are the following:

-- (a) Winding-up: A winding-up under Part X of the Companies Act.
+(a) Winding-up: A winding-up under Part X of the Companies Act.
 This may be (i) an involuntary winding-up effected by the court, (ii) a voluntary winding-up approved by a special resolution of its members or (iii) a voluntary winding-up at the end of the fixed term or upon the occurrence of some other event specified in the Security Collateral Provider's articles of association and approved by an ordinary resolution of its members.
 A "members' voluntary winding-up" or solvent voluntary liquidation requires the directors of the Security Collateral Provider to make a statutory declaration to the effect that they believe that the Security Collateral Provider will be able to pay its debts in full within 12 months of the date of the declaration; a voluntary winding-up in which such a declaration cannot be given is a "creditors' voluntary winding-up" or insolvent liquidation.
-A provisional liquidator may be appointed by the court at any time after the making of a winding-up application and before the making of a winding-up order. - (b) Judicial Management: Judicial management under Part VIIIA of the Companies Act (which does not apply to a company which has gone into liquidation, banks, finance companies and insurance companies licensed in Singapore, unless the public interest so requires).
-The Security Collateral Provider, its directors or any of its creditors may make an application to court applying for a judicial management order and the court may make the order if it is satisfied that the Security Collateral Provider is or will be likely to become unable to pay its debts and it considers that to do so would be likely to result in, inter alia, the survival of the Security Collateral Provider, or the whole or part of its undertaking as a going concern, the approval under Section 210 or 2111 of the Companies Act of a compromise or arrangement between the company and any such persons as are mentioned in that section, or in a more advantageous realisation of the Security Collateral Provider's assets than would be achieved upon a winding-up.
-The Companies Act expressly allows the court to apply any provisions on winding-up within Part X of the Companies Act to judicial management (and certain provisions of Part X of the Companies Act apply automatically under Section 227X(b) of the Companies Act).
+A provisional liquidator may be appointed by the court at any time after the making of a winding-up application and before the making of a winding-up order.

-7 For completeness, we would highlight that foreign companies with a substantial connection to Singapore may be subject to these proceedings even if they do not have a registered Singapore branch.
+9 For completeness, we would highlight that foreign companies with a substantial connection to Singapore may be subject to these proceedings even if they do not have a registered Singapore branch.